Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Second-Order Dependencies

-\paragraph{The Chase} A standard way to answer the query $\predQ$ over a second-order dependency $\Sigma$ and a base instance $B$ is to compute a universal model for $\Sigma$ and $B$ using an appropriate variant of the chase algorithm, and then to simply `read off' the facts that use the $\predQ$ predicate and consist of constants only.
-Numerous chase variants have been proposed \cite{DBLP:journals/tods/MaierMS79, DBLP:journals/jacm/BeeriV84, DBLP:journals/tcs/FaginKMP05, DBLP:conf/kr/CaliGK08, DBLP:conf/pods/Marnette09, DBLP:journals/pvldb/CateCKT09, DBLP:journals/is/MeccaPR12, DBLP:conf/pods/DeutschNR08, DBLP:journals/tods/FaginKPT05, DBLP:journals/corr/abs-1106-3745}.
+A standard way to answer the query $\predQ$ over a dependency $\Sigma$ and a base instance $B$ is to compute a universal model for $\Sigma$ and $B$ using an appropriate variant of the chase algorithm, and then to simply `read off' the facts that use the $\predQ$ predicate and consist of constants only.
+Numerous chase variants have been proposed \cite{DBLP:journals/tods/MaierMS79, DBLP:journals/jacm/BeeriV84, DBLP:journals/jcss/JohnsonK84, DBLP:journals/tcs/FaginKMP05, DBLP:conf/kr/CaliGK08, DBLP:conf/pods/Marnette09, DBLP:journals/pvldb/CateCKT09, DBLP:journals/is/MeccaPR12, DBLP:conf/pods/DeutschNR08, DBLP:journals/tods/FaginKPT05, DBLP:journals/corr/abs-1106-3745}.
 To the best of our knowledge, \citet{DBLP:journals/corr/abs-1106-3745} presented the first chase variant that is applicable to second-order dependencies with equality atoms in the heads.
-We next present a variant that can handle both first- and second-order quantification, and that distinguishes true and Skolem function variables.
-Both of these points allow us to optimise reasoning in certain cases.
+Our key results are largely independent of the details of the chase procedure: all that matters is that a suitable chase procedure exists and terminates on $\Sigma$ and $B$.
+Nevertheless, to frame this paper properly, we next recapitulate the chase variant by \citet{DBLP:journals/corr/abs-1106-3745}, which we extend in the obvious way to handle both first- and second-order quantification.
+As we discuss later, distinguishing first- and second-order quantification will provide opportunities for optimisation that would be lost if we simply converted all first-order quantifiers into second-order ones.
+The proof that this chase variant produces a universal model is a straightforward variation of the proof by \citet{DBLP:journals/corr/abs-1106-3745}, so we do not discuss it any further.

-The algorithm relies on the set of \emph{labelled nulls}---objects whose existence is implied by first- and second-order quantifiers.
-In particular, we distinguish a countably infinite set of \emph{base labelled nulls} disjoint with the set of constants, and a countably infinite set of \emph{functional labelled nulls} defined inductively as the smallest set containing a distinct object $\fnnull{t}$ for each term of the form ${t = f(u_1,\dots,u_n)}$ where $f$ is a (true or Skolem) function variable and ${u_1,\dots,u_n}$ are constants or (base or functional) labelled nulls.
-Finally, we assume that all constants and labelled nulls are totally ordered using an arbitrary, but fixed ordering $\prec$ where all constants precede all labelled nulls.
+The chase algorithm takes as input a generalised second-order dependency $\Sigma$ and a base instance $B$.
+The algorithm uses \emph{labelled nulls}---objects whose existence is implied by first- and second-order quantifiers.
+We distinguish a countably infinite set of \emph{base labelled nulls} disjoint with the set of constants, and a countably infinite set of \emph{functional labelled nulls} defined inductively as the smallest set containing a distinct object $\fnnull{t}$ for each term of the form ${t = f(u_1,\dots,u_n)}$ where $f$ is a function variable and ${u_1,\dots,u_n}$ are constants or (base or functional) labelled nulls.
+Intuitively, base and functional labelled nulls will be used to satisfy first-order and second-order quantifiers, respectively.
+Furthermore, we assume that all constants and labelled nulls are totally ordered using an arbitrary, but fixed ordering $\prec$, where all constants precede all labelled nulls.
+Finally, for each $n$-ary function variable $f$, the algorithm introduces a distinct fresh $n+1$-ary predicate $\fnval{f}$.